NelluriLokesh/Voice-Activated-Personal-Assistant/README.md

 14. **random:** The random module provides functions for generating random numbers in Python.
 It is used for generating random passwords with embedded names based on user input.

+15. ** Voice-Controlled Assistant ** This project implements a voice-controlled assistant in Python, capable of transcribing speech into text and performing various tasks based on user commands.
+It utilizes several libraries and technologies for audio processing, speech recognition, automation, and integration with mapping services.

 **Functionality Overview:**

 1. **Voice Input and Output Handling:**